panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 Updating a ref is easy: just change the value of `myRef.value = 'New Value'` property.

 You can update a ref value anywhere you want.
-But usually you'll update refs inside event handlers.
+But usually, you'll update refs inside event handlers.

 Let's implement a scenario having a button and a count state.
 When the user clicks the button, the count state increases by one.
 The actual value of the count (even if it changes) needs to be rendered on the screen.